Impossibility Results for Strong Linearizability: The Difficulty of Consistent Refereeing: Impossibility of Lock-Free Strongly Linearizable Implementations: The One-Shot Contest Object

-\begin{claimproof} Since $p_1,\ldots,p_{n-1}$ are correct and $A$ is wait-free, eventually their $compete()$ operations complete.
-Thus, eventually the operation of $p_0$ starts and completes, and due to linearizability of $A$, the operation of $p_0$ returns the index of a process. \end{claimproof}
+\begin{proof} Since $p_1,\ldots,p_{n-1}$ are correct and $A$ is wait-free, eventually their $compete()$ operations complete.
+Thus, eventually the operation of $p_0$ starts and completes, and due to linearizability of $A$, the operation of $p_0$ returns the index of a process. \end{proof}